How to Make Your UI Design Fully Responsive With Sketch — Part 2

 That’s why I made two tutorials and and since I know you all thoroughly worked your way through Part 1 you can just click Update on the Fluid Toolbar and everything’s gonna be fine:

 That’s it.
 You Have Created the Most Flexible App Design, ever :)

 You are now able to dabble around with the image heights, text-lengths and artboard widths.
 Make it bigger, make it smaller, add something, remove something.
 No need to be afraid of change requests anymore :)

 Auto Layout is an amazing plugin.
 Still you’ll find some bugs and you’ll miss some features here and there while using it.
 Due to its auto update feature it can suddenly break you layout by changing the group order or layer properties.
 But the good thing is: There is Fluid.
 And with teaming up Fluid and Auto-Layout you can complete the whole responsive design workflow by combining two plugins instead of complaining about one.

-I hope this tutorial helps or inspires you.
-If so, please share it by simply clicking the 💚 down there.
-Thank you 🤓
+I hope this tutorial helped or inspired you.
+If so, please share it by leaving some 👏 down there.
+Thanks for reading 🤓

 Oh, by the way.
 The layout I’m using is the details screen from our free iOS app called MYGIGS.
 It’s an app two developers and I created in our free time without any investors or budget.
 It shows you concerts and clubs nearby and other cities in a quick and easy way.
 It’s free, just grab it :)